soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

     ![The Flow dialog displays the Delete message step.
 Message ID and Pop Receipt fields are populated.
 The Save button is circled.
 The available dynamic content pane has the available fields listed.](media/create-flow-delete-message-form.png "Delete queue message form")

-12. Microsoft will automatically name the Flow.
+12. Microsoft Power Automate will automatically name the Flow.
 You are able to edit this Flow in the future by selecting **My flows** from the left-hand menu.

     ![The Azure Flow blade is displayed.
 In the left pane, the My flows link is circled.
 The Send an email step is circled.](media/new-flow-created.png "New Flow created")